NRA Certified Instructor Classes

 - Promote firearm safety and the shooting sports

 - Report training data to NRA

 to register for the 27 Jan Basic Instructor Training, please download a registration form here: BITcourse_signup

 The NRA Range Safety Officer (RSO) program was developed in response to the demand for a nationally recognized range safety officer certification.
 To become a NRA Range Safety Officer, you must pass the RSO course and demonstrate that you possess the knowledge, skills, and attitude essential to organizing, conducting, and supervising safe shooting activities and range operations.
 This course does not encompass the functions and responsibilities of a Range Officer, who conducts NRA competitive shooting events as defined by Rule 11.5 of the NRA Rule Books.
 To become a RSO you can take a course conducted by a Chief RSO, an individual certified to train NRA Range Safety Officers.
 The RSO course content consists of RSO’s roles and responsibilities, range standard operating procedures, range inspection and range rules, firearm stoppages and malfunctions, and Range Safety Briefings which include procedures to follow in the case of an emergency.
 RSO’s who have successfully completed the course then have the ability to become a Chief Range Safety Officer, someone essential to training and supervising NRA Range Safety Officers and developing range standard operating procedures.

-You may download a registration form here: RSO_Signup
+You may download a registration form here for the 24 Feb RSO course: RSO_Signup

 Questions?
 Contact NRA TC/CRSO Hank Wheat 207-282-1851 for info.
 SFGA and FR&G members should ask about member pricing.